Adobe-CEP/CEP-Resources/UXP-Migration-Guide/README.md

       - [Use Case: Adjusting Plugin Size](#use-case-adjusting-plugin-size)
   - [Migrating ExtendScript/EvalScript to the Photoshop DOM API](#migrating-extendscriptevalscript-to-the-photoshop-dom-api)

-CEP is no longer supported on M1 machines natively but continues to work on Windows and on M1 machines that run Photoshop in Rosetta mode.
+CEP is natively supported on M1 devices for all applications except for Photoshop.
+You can continue to run CEP extensions natively on Windows and on M1 machines by running Photoshop in Rosetta mode.
 The missing M1 support for native Photoshop usage on M1 machines is a strong reason to start thinking about migrating existing CEP extensions to UXP plugins.

 There is no clear-cut path for migration, given that CEP and UXP are fundamentally different.
 CEP was based on CEF, making it effectively act as a browser.
 UXP on the other hand is not a browser, and therefore complete feature parity will never happen.
 This migration should serve as an opportunity to design a better, more performant version of your existing CEP extension, and perhaps add new features to support modern workflows.
 In fact, it is better to think of this process as a “reconstruction” with the benefits of UXP in mind, rather than a migration.